▶️ LISTEN TO THIS ARTICLE

 Traditional software testing works because outputs are deterministic.
 You feed in the same input, you get the same output, and you write assertions against it.
 Agents break this contract completely.

 An LLM-based agent given the same prompt will produce different outputs across runs.
-Researchers at the University of Virginia built the CLEAR framework to quantify this problem, and the numbers are bad.
-Agents that show 60% accuracy on a single evaluation run drop to 25% when you measure consistency across eight consecutive runs.
-That's a 37% gap between what your benchmark says and what your users will actually experience.
+Researchers at the University of Virginia built the CLEAR framework to quantify this problem, and the reported gap is large.
+In one evaluation, agents that showed 60% accuracy on a single run dropped to 25% when consistency was measured across eight consecutive runs.
+That's a large gap between what your benchmark says and what your users will actually experience.

 The nondeterminism isn't even the hard part.
 What makes agents fundamentally different from chatbots is that they can act on the world.
 They call APIs.
 They write to databases.
 They send emails.
 They modify files.
 When a chatbot hallucinates, you get wrong text.
 When an agent hallucinates, it executes wrong text.
 The Replit incident made this viscerally clear: the moment a model can run SQL, a hallucination becomes a DROP TABLE.

-A January 2026 study analyzed 1,187 bugs across seven major agent frameworks and found that crashes account for 61% of failure effects.
+One January 2026 study analyzed 1,187 bugs across seven major agent frameworks and found that crashes were a dominant failure effect.
 Not graceful error messages.
 Not retries.
 Crashes.
-Agent Core components (the reasoning and planning logic, not the tools) hosted 58% of all bugs.
-When planning goes wrong, 66.6% of bugs produce indeterminate loops where the agent spins indefinitely, burning tokens and occasionally taking destructive actions, without ever reaching a stopping condition.
+Agent Core components (the reasoning and planning logic, not the tools) accounted for a large share of the bugs.
+When planning goes wrong, a large share of bugs produce indeterminate loops where the agent spins indefinitely, burning tokens and occasionally taking destructive actions, without ever reaching a stopping condition.

 Multi-agent systems compound the problem.
 If each agent in a 10-agent pipeline is 95% reliable, overall system reliability drops to 0.95^10, which is roughly 60%.
 That math is unforgiving, and most production systems don't have agents at 95% individual reliability.
 The coordination tax that eats multi-agent performance also eats multi-agent testability, because you can't unit test emergent coordination failures.